Video editing at your fingertips

 Dell Inspiron 14 5000 – Undeniable Performance

 Dell can always be counted on to come out with some superior performing laptops, and this 14” 5000 series is certainly no exception.
-One of the most attractive things about this model is the price.
+One of the most attractive things about this model is the price, which certainly make a case for being one of the best laptops for video editing within its price range.
 Far below some of the others, the cost of this laptop makes it almost too attractive to pass up, starting at around 600.00.
 That said, there are a few drawbacks to this laptop, such as the fact that the graphics tend to be somewhat lower end, and you may not get the results you’re looking for when it comes to 4k editing.
 But all in all, especially for those new to the realm of video editing, this could potentially be a great buy.
-Get your feet wet with this unit, see if this is something you want to go further with and then potentially upgrade from there.
+Get your feet wet with this unit, see if this is something you want to go further with, and then potentially upgrade from there.

 HP Envy 13 – Lightweight Design